 Come, the 90s when computer software and hardware industry really started to take off.
-In early 90s, 286 and 386 were ruling the hardware industry.
+In the early 90s, 286 and 386 were ruling the hardware industry.
 During the early 90s, Microsoft’s Windows 3.1 coupled with DOS had taken over as the most successful and widely used OS.
-With good hardware memory and sound knowledge of DOS, user could perform most of the basic to advance level tasks.
-In DOS, only one program could be run while Windows provided multi-tasking (Actually pausing the one task and starting the other).
-14.4K modem was used to connect to internet with landline phone.
+With good hardware memory and sound knowledge of DOS, the user could perform most of the basic to advanced level tasks.
+In DOS, only one program could be run while Windows provided multitasking (Actually pausing the one task and starting the other).
+14.4K modem was used to connect to the internet with a landline phone.